wangjiezhe/awesome-stars/README.md

 - [minted](https://github.com/gpoore/minted) - minted is a LaTeX package that provides syntax highlighting using the Pygments library.
 Highlighted source code can be customized using fancyvrb.
 - [ctex-kit](https://github.com/CTeX-org/ctex-kit) - Macro Packages and Scripts for Chinese TeX users
 - [Lambda-Calculus](https://github.com/txyyss/Lambda-Calculus) - An introduction to lambda calculus in Chinese, including an interpreter in Haskell.
-- [latex-homework-template](https://github.com/jdavis/latex-homework-template) - 🎓📄 The LaTeX file that I use as the base for all my homeworks in university.
+- [latex-homework-template](https://github.com/jdavis/latex-homework-template) - 🎓📄 The LaTeX file that I used as the base for all my homework in university.
 - [intro-latex-slides](https://github.com/wuzhouhui/intro-latex-slides) - slides of introduction to latex
 - [resume](https://github.com/MarisaKirisame/resume) -
 - [mcb](https://github.com/math-comp/mcb) - Mathematical Components (the Book)